lookbook-hq/lookbook/README.md

 However the following Lookbook-specific config options are also available:

 ### UI auto-refresh

+> ⚠️ UI auto-refresh is only supported in Rails v6.0+

 Disable/enable the auto-updating of the Lookbook UI when files change.
 Enabled by default.